sillsdev/languageforge-lexbox/frontend/README.md

 ### Development

 Node needs to be installed locally.
-The `pnpm` package manager should be installed globally: run `pnpm --version` and if it isn't found, run `npm install -g pnpm`.
+The `pnpm` package manager should be installed: if you don't already have it, run `corepack enable` and it will be set up.

 Once you've installed dependencies with `pnpm install`, start a development server: